-PI 231 Introduction to

-Ancient Greek Philosophy

-Readings from source material of the philosophy of

-the ancient Greeks.
-Investigation of the topics, problems and doctrines of the pre-Socratics, Plato and

-Aristotle.
-Prerequisite: PI 220.

-PI 232 Introduction to Medieval Philosophy 5 credits Synthesis of medieval philosophy in its historical perspective with a particular examination of the themes of Arabic, Scholastic and Nominalist metaphysics.
-Prerequisite: PI 220.

-PI 233 Introduction to Modern Philosophy 5 credits Readings from source material of the modern philosophers.
-Investigation of topics, problems and doctrines of selected authors from Descartes to Kant.
+- PI 231 Introduction to Ancient Greek Philosophy 5 credits Readings from source material of the philosophy of the ancient Greeks.
+Investigation of the topics, problems and doctrines of the pre-Socratics, Plato and Aristotle.
+Prerequisite: PI 220. - PI 232 Introduction to Medieval Philosophy 5 credits Synthesis of medieval philosophy in its historical perspective with a particular examination of the themes of Arabic, Scholastic and Nominalist metaphysics.
+Prerequisite: PI 220. - PI 233 Introduction to Modern Philosophy 5 credits Investigation of topics, problems and doctrines of selected authors from the 16th and 17th centuries.
 Prerequisite: PI 220.